-Prior to any discussions, the prospective expert will complete, sign, and return the non-disclosure agreement (NDA)3 that prohibits disclosure of certain information without prior Bureau approval and notifies the expert of civil and criminal penalties that may follow wrongful disclosure.
+Prior to any discussions, the prospective expert will complete, sign, and return the non-disclosure agreement (NDA)3 that prohibits disclosure of certain information without prior Bureau approval and ENF staff will notify the expert of civil and criminal penalties that may follow wrongful disclosure.
 Bureau attorneys will then conduct an initial screening interview with each prospective expert to determine the fit between the expert's abilities and the Bureau's need.